Post–Cold War era: Technology

 Alongside continued research defensive countermeasures there has been a proliferation of nuclear weapons around the world.
 Many nations have acquired technology required to produce nuclear weapons since the end of the Cold War.
 India tested its first nuclear weapon with Operation Smiling Buddha in 1974.
 It was followed by Pakistan's nuclear program acquiring centrifuges capable of enriching uranium in the 80's and in 1998 was able to conduct several underground tests.
 Today the United States, Russia, the United Kingdom, France, and China all possess nuclear weapons and have signed the Nuclear Non-Proliferation Treaty in an attempt to curb the spread of nuclear weapons.
-India, Pakistan, and North Korea are also in possession of nuclear technology but have not signed the Nuclear Non-Proliferation Treaty.
+India, Pakistan, Israel and North Korea are also in possession of nuclear technology but have not signed the Nuclear Non-Proliferation Treaty.

 The Cold War brought with it increased research into radio technology as well as nuclear weapons.
 The success of Sputnik 1 lead to an increase funding for radio telescopes such as Jodrell Bank Observatory for use in tracking Sputnik and possible nuclear launches by the Soviet Union.
 Jodrell Bank and other observatories like it have since been used to track space probes as well as investigate quasars, pulsars, and meteoroids.
 Satellites such as the Vela that were originally launched to detect nuclear detonation following the Partial Nuclear Test Ban Treaty have been used since then to discover and further investigate gamma-ray bursts.

+A new space race began in the 2020s, largely between the United States' Artemis Program and China's Lunar Exploration Program.